spencerldixon/boilerplate/README.md

 boilerplate new app_name
 ```

-You can also all the usual rails flags:
+You can also add all the usual rails flags and boilerplate will preserve them:

 ```
 boilerplate new blog -d postgresql
 ```

 If you don't care, you can go for the omakase install, which will not ask any questions and give you a boilerplate rails app based on my personal preferences.
+This will default to postgresql and tailwind.

 ```
 boilerplate new blog --omakase